JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 [Kotlin/Native as an Apple Framework](/docs/tutorials/native/apple-framework.html) tutorial for more details on the Kotlin/Native to Swift (or Objective-C) interop.

-You may want to call the `./gradlew :SharedCode:build` task from an Xcode *Build Phase* to compile or re-compile the framework before each run of the Xcode project.

 Right now, we are ready to start the application in the emulator

 ## Running the iOS Application